 There was also a leather industry in Grantham.
 You would also find the same craftsmen you had in any Medieval town such as butchers, bakers, vintners, blacksmiths and carpenters.

 Furthermore Grantham was on a main road between the North and South of England and so benefited from the travelers who stopped in the town and spent money there.The Church was very important in the Middle Ages.
-Even today the 13th century church of St Wulfram and its 281-foot tall spire dominate Grantham.
+Even today the 13th-century church of St Wulfram and its 281-foot tall spire dominates Grantham.
 In 1598 St Wulfram's gained a chained library.
 (It was normal to chain books to shelves in those days because books were so expensive!).

 In 1642 Isaac Newton was born in Woolsthorpe, near Grantham.
 He attended King's School in Grantham.